 Travel disappointment level: 80/100.
-At least I will visit it this October during low season and see how different Venice is without the mass tourism.
-Hopefully I’ll fall in love with it.
+At least I will visit it this October during the low season and see how different Venice is without the mass tourism.
+Hopefully, I’ll fall in love with it.
 Maybe.

 When I was studying back in France in 2012, all of my Moroccan friends recommended me to visit Marrakech during my travels.
 I finally did it this year and well, let’s just say that my friends forgot to mention the constant scams, hassle and sexual harassment that one can find in this city.